Your Cart

 It's almost impossible to go through a day without hearing about inflammation, and that maintaining a healthy response to inflammation is important for supporting overall health.

 In fact, there is even a newer term called inflammaging — also known as “inflamm-aging” or “inflammageing” — circulating these days, which is exactly what it sounds like: inflammation associated with normal aging.
-The truth is that the topic of “inflammation” is widespread, but here’s more about this normal bodily response called “inflammation.”
+Learn what it is, then how to prevent it from being chronic or out of control.

 The burning fires of inflammation are often villainized, but not all inflammation falls in that category.
 In fact, inflammation is a natural response of a healthy immune system, which occurs when the body’s white blood cells and their chemicals move in to fight for maintaining the health of the body.